 - The mattress feels uneven, lumpy, or saggy- This could be a sign that the components in a mattress have shifted or compacted over time, causing an uncomfortable sleeping surface.

-- You keep experiencing allergies or asthma symptoms.
-Unfortunately, there’s a bunch of nasty stuff that could be building up in your mattress over time, causing asthma or allergy symptoms (think: runny nose, itchy eyes, sneezing).
-“There’s a multitude of contaminants — bacteria, fungi, and allergens — that you can’t see but studies show are there,” a CNN article explains.
+- People keep experiencing allergies or asthma symptoms- Unfortunately, there’s a bunch of nasty stuff that could be building up in a mattress over time, causing asthma or allergy symptoms (think: runny nose, itchy eyes, sneezing).
+“There’s a multitude of contaminants — bacteria, fungi, and allergens — that people can’t see but studies show are there,” a CNN article explains.
 “When people move around as they sleep, they kick them up [into] the air and breathe them in.”
 Pro tip: Next time you’re shopping, check out our list of the best organic mattresses to find a hypoallergenic option.

-Will Your Warranty Cover Any Of These Issues?
+Will A Warranty Cover Any Of These Issues?

-In some situations, an issue with your mattress may be covered by the warranty.
+In some situations, an issue with a mattress may be covered by the warranty.
 A warranty means that a company must agree to repair or replace its products in the case of defects or structural flaws.